fastjs-team/docs/guide/module-structure.md

 ## Entry file

 ::: warning Import Module
-When you want to import a module, you should not import from `@fastjs-next/core/module-name`, you should import from `@fastjs-next/core`.
+When you want to import a module, you should not import from `jsfast/module-name`, you should import from `jsfast`.

 Importing modules with a wrong method will cause a lot of problems.
 :::